Apixaban: Review for Stroke

 A 5 mg tablet which is oval in shape and pink or pale orange in color.

 The tablets are inscribed each having the strength of the particular dosage on one of the sides and the medicine’s identification number on the other side.
 The ideal Apixaban dose described above should be followed strictly unless doctor advices otherwise.
+You can chose you dose and quantity in here at Generic Eliquis Category at our site.

 What happens if you suddenly stop taking Apixaban for stroke?